UBCSailbot/docs/docs/current/sailbot_workspace/run.md

 !!! tip "Running GUI applications"

-    For the operating systems that need additional software to run GUI applications like Windows 10 and MacOS, ensure that they are running beforehand.
+    For the operating systems that need additional software to run GUI applications like Windows 10 and macOS, ensure that they are running beforehand.

 === "ROS 2"